-The models for the public universities and KCTCS will be phased in over three years, beginning in fiscal year 2018-19.
-The model distributes funding based on three basic components:
+The models for the public universities and KCTCS were phased in over three years, beginning in fiscal year 2018-19.
+Funding distribution is based on three basic components:

-- Student Success (35 percent of allocable resources distributed based on relative success in achieving student progression milestones and degree and credential production).
+- Student Success (35% of allocable resources distributed based on relative success in achieving student progression milestones and degree and credential production).

-- Course Completion (35 percent of allocable resources distributed based on share of earned student credit hours).
+- Course Completion (35% of allocable resources distributed based on share of earned student credit hours).

-- Operational Support (30 percent of allocable resources distributed in support of vital campus operations, services, and infrastructure related to student learning and success).
+- Operational Support (30% of allocable resources distributed in support of vital campus operations, services, and infrastructure related to student learning and success).

-Aligning state funding with college completion increases the possibility of boosting state educational attainment.
-An overall rise in the number of graduates maximizes taxpayers’ return on investment in higher education and translates to a more highly skilled workforce in the future.
+Aligning state funding with college completion and other student success metrics incentivizes institutions to enroll, progress, and graduate more students.
+The model also rewards the efficient production of degrees and credentials, and provides premiums when institutions graduate low-income, underrepresented minority, and STEM+H students.
+An overall rise in the number of graduates maximizes taxpayers’ return on investment in higher education and translates to a more highly skilled workforce.

-Emphasizing on-time graduation will help reduce college costs for Kentucky’s students and families.
-The model gives financial incentives to institutions to produce high-paying STEM+H degrees.
-It also encourages campuses to take aggressive measures to close achievement gaps and better minority and low-income students as they pursue college credentials.
+Rewards for progressing and graduating students should help reduce college costs for Kentucky’s students and families who pay more when school takes longer to complete.
+The model also encourages campuses to take aggressive measures to close achievement gaps of minority and low-income students.